 The cervix is the passage joining the vagina and uterus, made of cartilage, but with a thick layer of soft tissue encasing it.
 The cervix is about 4cm long but size varies with age and use, and individual variances.

 The cervix is thought to be a sexually sensitive area, (theoretically) key in some types of orgasm.
 If you look at the cervix from the vagina, it looks like a doughnut.

 The hole in the middle of the ‘doughnut’ is called the cervical os, with the vagina-end of the cervix called the ectocervix, and the uterine side the endocervix.
 The middle part is called the transformation zone.

-The length and look of the cervix changes with your menstrual cycle, while giving birth, and after birth.
+The length and appearance of the cervix changes with your menstrual cycle, while giving birth, and after birth.

 Before puberty, the endocervix is in the vaginal area of the cervix (some cervix is inside the actual vaginal canal), but it sneaks up with age.

 The transformation zone is easily torn, as it is only one cell deep, meaning it can bleed easily, even after sex.